We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Set in a post-apocalyptic future, Maddigan's Quest follows the circus troupe Maddigan's Fantasia, who come from the last city on the planet, Solis.

-Garland learns they are from the future, journeying back in time to help the Fantasia.
+Garland learns that they are from the future, journeying back in time to help the Fantasia.
 They bring magical powers and a talisman that must be protected at all costs.
 But they also bring danger.

 Maddigan's Quest began after South Pacific Pictures approached author Margaret Mahy about creating a children's drama series for television.
-The idea of a circus had been haunting her mind since childhood, when she organised one in her backyard in Whakatane, complete with a trapeze strung from a pine tree.
+The idea of a circus had been haunting her since childhood, when she organised one in her backyard in Whakatāne, complete with a trapeze strung from a pine tree.
 Mahy was fascinated by how a travelling circus is its own location, "yet the locations around it constantly change".
 Her concept for the show was further developed by TV veterans Gavin Strawhan (who had spent time in the circus in Australia) and Rachel Lang.
-Mahy's novel Maddigan's Fantasia was published in New Zealand the same year.
+Mahy's novel — published initially under the show's proposed title of Maddigan's Fantasia — was published in 2005.